 - WOOD represents growth- plants, rectangular shape, color green, floral pictures or fabrics, frames, wooden objects.

 - METAL represents strength- light colors, electronics, and metal objects such as frames, bowls.

 - WATER represents flow- glass, colors blue and black, crystal, flowing patterned fabrics.

-When shopping for accessories I look for a tapestry of textures- trays, candles, leather, metal, glass, pottery, natural elements (e.g. shells or mother of pearl), plants (orchids are always nice), something woven, books, covered boxes, small art pieces, etc. These items should relate, but vary in size and shape.
+When shopping for accessories I look for a mixture of textures- trays, candles, leather, metal, glass, pottery, natural elements (e.g. shells or mother of pearl), plants (orchids are always nice), something woven, books, covered boxes, small art pieces, etc. These items should relate, but vary in size and shape.

 Take a look at what you already have.
 Choose items that “speak” to you and tell your story.
 They should be representations of the past, present and future and should relate to your lifestyle.
 In Hanna’s case, she used varying items from nature to represent the rustic quality she was after.

 Remember that it may take a while to find the “right” piece for a particular area and that’s okay.
 You want it to look curated and not straight out of the pages of a catalog.

 Start with heavy objects on the bottom and work your way up.
 If you’re styling two bookcases, work on the shelves at the same level on either side, making sure the items have the same weight.